believer/devlog/pages/how-to-save-and-quit-vim.md

 title: 'How to save and quit Vim'
 tags: page
 excerpt: |
-  There's a joke around the internet that it's impossible to quit [[Vim]], but we'll see that it's actually not that hard.
+  There's a joke around the internet that it's impossible to quit Vim, but we'll see that it's actually not that hard.
 First of all, make sure that you're in normal mode.
 If you haven't changed any settings, you'll get to normal mode by pressing Esc.
 From here you can use any of the following commands:

 ---